experienceeducate/high-frequency-checks/README.md

-# IPACHECK 4
+# IPACHECK 4 - Educate!'s Version

 ## Overview
 ipacheck is Innovations for Poverty Action's Stata package for running high-frequency checks during data collection.
+This repository contains a customized version of the package tailored to Educate!'s routine and needs.
 This package includes the following programs:

 ### Main programs